 Hechtman intends to pursue a career in the video and film production industries after he graduates with his Bachelor’s Degree in Film and Media in May 2019, making short and feature-length films (narrative and documentary) and content with relevant and important messages for audiences around the world.

-He is currently in pre-production on Abigail, his senior thesis film for FIT and hopes to adapt two-three existing Broadway musicals for the big screen in the future, one of them being Dear Evan Hansen.
+He is currently filming Abigail, his senior thesis film for FIT and hopes to adapt two-three existing Broadway musicals for the big screen in the future.